microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 ## Setup your source control environment

-**Step 1.** Clone the repository, create a *development* branch, and make it the default branch so that all PRs merge to it.
-This guide assumes that the team works with a *development* branch as the primary source for coding and improving model quality.
-Later, you can implement an Azure Pipeline to move code from the *development* branch to qa/main or that executes a release process with each check-in.
+**Step 1.** Clone the repository, create a *main* branch, and make it the default branch so that all PRs merge to it.
+This guide assumes that the team works with a *main* branch as the primary source for coding and improving model quality.
+Later, you can implement an Azure Pipeline to move code from the *main* branch to qa/main or that executes a release process with each check-in.
 However, release management is not in scope of this guide.

 ## Azure DevOps Setup